LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/WatsonAssistant.md

 ### Sending Quick Replies (Structured Content)

+{: .important}
+Please note Quick Replies are only supported in Messaging Conversations.

 Quick Replies are a special kind of the Structured Content.
 The content should be added to the quickReplies property of the structuredContent object and there also a message be included in the structuredContent object.
 This message will be sent to the customer along with the Quick Replies.